Dollar bounces across the board as U.S. bond yields rise

 But with the 10-year Treasury yield closing in on 3 percent and the gap between U.S. and German government bond rates at a 29-year high, the dollar was bought across the board.

-Analysts and investors say that should Treasury yields push past the psychologically important 3-percent level, that would signal the start of a bear market for bonds and produce levels which have triggered market spasms in the past.
+Analysts and investors say that should Treasury yields push past 3 percent, that would signal the start of a bear market for bonds and produce levels which have triggered market spasms in the past.

 “Finally rising U.S. yields are having at least some effect on the dollar.
 Investors could not ignore this indefinitely,” Commerzbank currencies strategist Ulrich Leuchtmann said.